SpaceG/spaceg.github.io/_posts/2015-04-04-meta-IE8-9-10-11-compatibility-view-X-UA-serverbased-internet-explorer.markdown

 2. <code> < meta http-equiv="X-UA-Compatible" content="IE=EmulateIE7"/>  </code>

+If a valid DOCTYPE exists. the page is in "IE7 standards mode" shown.

+3.

 <strong>HTTP-Header</strong>

 With the help of an HTTP header you can specify the document compatibility mode for Internet Explorer 8 for the entire site.